 Who must have a PDS?

 - Every applicant for licensure must submit a PDS as part of his or her application.

-- Every LPC, LMFT, and intern practicing in Oregon must have, maintain and distribute a PDS unless the licensee or intern has been granted a waiver from the Board.
+- Every LPC, LMFT, and intern practicing in Oregon must have, maintain and distribute a PDS unless the licensee or associate has been granted a waiver from the Board.